SPAG check! Who goes to the final?

 This should be read alongside the statutory guidance Working together to Safeguard Children and departmental advice What to do if you are worried a child is being abused – Advice for Practitioners.

-All adults at The Streetly Academy are made aware of the NSPCC Whistleblowing Advice Line on 0800 028 0285.
+Through training, all staff at The Streetly Academy are made aware of the NSPCC Whistleblowing Advice Line on 0800 028 0285.
 This service provides support to employees needing to raise concerns about how their organisation has handled a child protection concern.

 NSPCC (for adults) 0808 800 5000